- Discover exceptional religious art and architecture from a diverse range of archaeological sites

 IS THIS GROUP TOUR SUITABLE FOR SOLO TRAVELLERS?

 Our group tours are perfect for solo travellers, as travelling as part of an organised group in faraway places does provide security and peace of mind.
-We handle all of the arrangements for you and there will be a local tour guide on hand throughout to provide advice and help if needed, as well as the expertise of a Tour Lecturer.
+We handle all of the arrangements for you and there will be a local tour guide on hand throughout to provide advice and help if needed, as well as the expertise of a Tour Expert.

 If you are willing to share, we will always do our best to match you up with another solo traveller of the same sex so that you do not have to pay for a single room.

 If you would prefer the privacy of your own room and would like this guaranteed, then the single room price supplement will apply.

 WHAT IS THE ACCOMMODATION LIKE IN ARMENIA AND GEORGIA?

 Luxury hotels in Armenia are not to the same standard as those of other more developed countries within Europe.
 The capital city of Yerevan offers a larger selection and therefore a slightly higher standard to accommodation outside of the main city, which is more basic.

 Georgia hotels range from cosy boutique options to modern design accommodation and to the more unique.